 - Same products throughout his lifetime

 A kitten will outgrow her carrier, toys and even bed.
 A senior cat will have the same products, depending how old your new cat is, possible his entire life.
+Even if you purchase him new cat furniture like scratchers, you can look into cheap cat scratchers and inexpensive products if you feel like he will not have as much time to use them.

 - Litter box trained